-Whether you wish to sample different classes or commit to your favourite, Atlas Studio will support you with amazing yoga classes and instructors.
-Classes that do not consistently meet a minimum registration amount may be canceled.
-If you are unable to attend a class that you have registered for, please call (519) 240-9642 to allow us to open your space for another student.
+Whether you wish to sample different yoga classes or commit to your favourite, Atlas Studio will support you with amazing yoga classes and instructors.
+Yoga Classes that do not consistently meet a minimum registration amount may be canceled.
+If you are unable to attend a yoga class that you have registered for, please call (519) 240-9642 to allow us to open your space for another student.

 Please note – Atlas Studio will be closed for the following holidays: Family day, Good Friday, Easter Monday, Victoria Day, Canada Day, Civic Holiday August, Labour Day, Thanksgiving day, Christmas Day, New Years Day.
 Atlas yoga classes are open to all age groups and fitness levels.
 Drop into any class or register for your favourite.
 Choose from a single class pass, multi- class passes, or an unlimited pass to maximize the benefit of Atlas Yoga in your life. back to top